barter-rs/barter-rs/barter-data/docs/EXCHANGE_INTEGRATION_GUIDE.md

 ## Best Practices

+1. **Documentation**:
-1. **Documentation**: Add documentation for all public types and functions, including examples of raw JSON payloads.
+   - Add rustdoc documentation for all public types and functions
+   - Include examples in the rustdoc that show how to use each component
+   - Provide raw JSON payload examples for message structures
+   - Use the triple backtick syntax for code examples: ```rust ... ```

 2. **Error Handling**: Add proper error handling and validation for all deserialized data.